School Immunisation Program (SIP)

 Council no longer offers childhood vaccinations services for babies and infants.
 However, Council has maintained records for all childhood immunisations that have previously been administered.

 To obtain your child's vaccination history or for further information on immunisation in general, please contact Council's Regulatory Services Division on (07) 49776821 or email firstname.lastname@example.org.

 Your family doctor or Community Health Services carry out vaccinations for babies and young children up to school age.
-For further information on immunisation services provided by Community Health Services please contact them directly:
+For further information on immunisation services provided by Community Health Services please contact: